ericceg/typst-template/conf/preamble.typ

   radius: 0em,        // no rounded corners when drawing a frames
   inset: 0em,
   separator: [*.*],   // add a period after the theorem number
-  base_level: 1,      // always set the base level to 1 (like this there will be only a new base number after a new section, subsections won't change the numbering)
+  base_level: 1,      // always set the base level to 1 (like this there will be only a new base number after a new section, subsections won't change the numbering),
+  padding: (top: 0em, bottom: 0em)
 )